itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started-lvl2.rst

 Tutorials
 ****************

 You can find all scripts used here in the **demo** folder.
 In the :ref:`demoScripts` section of this manual you can find the overview of all demoscripts which are located in this folder and a short summary what is covered in these scripts.
+Additional tutorial focusing on plugin use are found in the :ref:`plugins<plugins>` section.